 In this article, the KBMS method was employed considering three years of the ISTAT database (2010-2012, comprising 205,272 PTW crashes that occurred in Italy).
-The KBMS was populated through the assessment of six experts in the motorcycle road safety field (the four authors and two external evaluators), who estimated the potential of each of the three SF proposed in this article.
+The KBMS was populated through the assessment by the complete pool of experts, who estimated the potential of each of the three SF proposed in this article.

-140 2.2.3.
+152 2.2.3.
 IDCR